BaileyChessum/teleop_modular/docs/getting_started.md

 But until we configure `teleop_node`, it won't do anything.

-Follow this guide to start making your own teleop package with the framework:
+Follow this guide to start writing your own teleop package with the framework:
 - [Writing a teleop package](./writing_a_teleop_package.md)